-The school year, 2015-16, starts the district's prevention curriculum in all of the grades from Kindergarten to graduation.
+The district's prevention curriculum encompasses all of the grades from Kindergarten to graduation.
 The Too Good for Drugs and Too Good for Violence curricula teach life skills to aid students in making good decisions for themselves and their community especially with regards to drug use and violence.
 Tools, such as De-Escalation Skills, "I" messages, and Stop-Think-Plan, taught in this curriculum can empower students to stand up for themselves and express their feelings.
 Learning and rehearsing problem-solving skills will equip students with ways to advocate for themselves and others and to take ownership for their actions.
 Strong Social and Emotional Learning paves the way for strong Academic Learning to take place.